api_server = "<server>"

 Defines and controls the remote distributed compute jobs and infrastructure for any Python-based environment

-NoteThe CodeFlare SDK is not installed as part of Open Data Hub, but it is contained in some of the notebook images provided by Open Data Hub.
+NoteThe CodeFlare SDK is not installed as part of Open Data Hub, but it is included in some of the notebook images provided by Open Data Hub.

 - KubeRay